lponnala/glee-py/py3-version/README.md

 Notes:
 - GUI to use wxPython4
-- Standalone to be built using pyinstaller
+- Standalone to be built using [PyOxidizer](https://pyoxidizer.readthedocs.io/en/latest/)